kzmfhm/my-portfolio/README.md

 If you like what you see, I'd be truly grateful if you consider giving it a star 🌟

 <h3>TL;DR</h3>
-Feel free to fork this repo for your own purposes, provided you give me credit.
+Feel free to fork this repo for your own purposes.

   <p align="right"><a href="#readme-top">back to top</a></p>